Stadium Broadcast Infrastructure Revamp: Phoenix Suns Opt for Advanced Video Solutions

 The Phoenix Suns invest $30M in cutting-edge video, audio, and network infrastructure at State Farm Arena to elevate fan experience.

-Phoenix Suns Upgrade Stadium Broadcast with Cutting-Edge Technology
+Phoenix Suns Upgrade Stadium Broadcast with Technology

 The Phoenix Suns, one of the NBA's most successful teams, are revolutionizing their stadium broadcast infrastructure at State Farm Arena.
 This ambitious $30 million project is set to transform the venue's multimedia capabilities, ensuring a top-tier experience for both in-stadium fans and viewers at home.
 "This upgrade isn't just about enhancing our broadcast quality; it's about creating an immersive environment that brings every game to life," said James Thompson, Director of Media Operations for the Phoenix Suns.
-"We're committed to pushing the boundaries of what's possible in live sports production."
+"We're committed to pushing the boundaries of what's possible in live sports production." ## Advanced Video Solutions At the heart of this project is a new video production suite equipped with Grass Valley LDX 4500 servers, capable of handling high-resolution, multi-camera productions with ease.
+The system supports up to 16 channels and can process content at rates up to 8K resolution.

-The Phoenix Suns' investment in state-of-the-art stadium broadcast infrastructure is a testament to their commitment to excellence in sports media.
-By leveraging cutting-edge technology from Grass Valley, JBL, and Cisco, they are setting new standards for live production in professional sports venues.
 "We're excited about what this means for our fans and partners," Thompson concluded.
 "A better broadcast experience not only enhances the game day atmosphere but also opens up new opportunities for content creation and distribution across multiple platforms."

 Live Production Correspondent · Sports Media Beat